Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Internal kink mode simulation

-The $\delta$-current in the benchmark case is shown in Figure 1.
-It can be seen $\delta$ is small near the magnetic axis, and has a large m=1 component when $\varepsilon$ is large.
+The $\hat{\delta}$-current in the benchmark case is shown in Figure \ref{delta_function} for DIII-D \#141216.
+It can be seen that $\hat{\delta}$ is small near the magnetic axis, and has a large m=1 component when $\varepsilon$ is large.
 The current components from $g'$ and $I'$ do not vary along the flux surface, since $g$, $I$, and $q$ are functions of $\psi$ only.
-In previous simulations using Boozer coordinates, $\delta$ is often neglected for simplicity.
-However, our simulation on the kink mode benchmark for DIII-D equilibrium shows that the neglect of $\delta$ will lead the growth rate of kink instabilities to increase from $4.2\times 10^{4} \text{s}^{-1}$ to $22\times10^{4} \text{s}^{-1}$.\cite{Brochard_2021} The result shows the current contribution from $\delta$ must be considered.
-Figure 2 shows that the equilibrium parallel current on the cross section.
-The poloidally varying part in Figure 2b comes from $\partial_\theta \delta$.
-The poloidally varying parallel current can be at the same order with or even larger than the m=0 component, especially when $\varepsilon$ is large.
-We have implemented the numerical method to evaluate the parallel current accurately for Boozer coordinates.
-The detailed method is described in Appendix \ref{sec:Jpara}.
-In Figure 3 we show that given the benchmark equilibrium, the parallel current term calculated from different numerical methods matches very well.
-Meanwhile the kink instability is extremely sensitive to the parallel current.
-Even using the 3 current profiles shown in Figure 3 would cause about 20\% difference in the linear growth rate of kink mode.
+In previous simulations using Boozer coordinates, $\hat{\delta}$ is often neglected for simplicity.
+However, our simulation benchmark for DIII-D equilibrium shows that the neglect of $\hat{\delta}$ will lead the growth rate of kink instabilities to increase from $4.2\times 10^{4} \text{s}^{-1}$ to $22\times10^{4} \text{s}^{-1}$.\cite{Brochard_2022} The result shows the current contribution from $\hat{\delta}$ must be considered.
+Figure \ref{J_para} shows the equilibrium parallel current on the poloidal cross-section.
+The poloidally varying part in Figure \ref{J_para}b comes from $\partial_\theta \hat{\delta}$.
+The poloidally varying parallel current can be in the same order as or even larger than the m=0 component, especially when $\varepsilon$ is large.
+In Figure \ref{J_calculation}, we show that given the benchmark equilibrium, the parallel current term calculated from different numerical methods matches very well.
+Meanwhile, the kink instability is extremely sensitive to the parallel current.
+We have implemented three different numerical methods to calculate $J_{\parallel0}$ in Boozer coordinates.
+The first one is directly using $\bunit\cdot\nabla\times\mathbf{B}_0/\mu_0$ in the cylindrical coordinates to get $J_{\parallel0}\left(R,Z\right)$, and use the relation $R(\psi,\theta)$ and $Z(\psi,\theta)$ to map $J_{\parallel0}$ to Boozer coordinates.
+The second method is to use Eq \eqref{eq:J_from_delta}, which requires calculating the higher-order terms $\hdelta$ and $(\phi-\zeta)$ accurately.
+The third method makes use of the force balance in the axisymmetric geometry to express $J_{\parallel0}$ using $p(\psi)$ and $g(\psi)$, which requires the least computations and gives high accuracy easily.
+The equilibrium currents from these three methods are shown in Figure \ref{J_calculation}, and are labeled as '$\nabla\times \mathbf{B}$(Cylinder)', 'Direct Boozer', and 'From force balance', respectively.
+The second and third methods are described in Appendix \ref{sec:Jpara}.
+The simulations show that even using the 3 current profiles, which are very close to each other, would cause about a 20\% difference in the linear growth rate of the kink mode.